Sailean/GRAY-CODE/stories/digest/en_articles/en_01_welcome_home_2010-06-12.md

 Akira mixed shredded cabbage, lettuce, and arugula with a pair of tongs as he spoke.<br>
 “If we can combine more types of quantifiable data, then maybe we can model how emotions shift over time.”br>

-“In fact, the more ambiguous people *think* emotions are, the more likely there's some underlying pattern.”<br>
+“In fact, the more ambiguous people <span class="uk-text-emphasis">think</span> emotions are, the more likely there's some underlying pattern.”<br>
 He paused, then added, “That’s the idea, anyway...”br>

 “Patterns, huh...
 So it all starts with theory, after all.”<br>